-As the name suggests, Gung – the Palace is Delhi’s most finest and expensive Korean Restaurant.
-This place encompasses real flavour of korean cuisine.
-The atmosphere is warm and friendly with beautifully donned traditional Korean pattern on the walls.
-You will find beautiful well mannered ladies attending to your needs in their traditional attire.
+As the name suggests, Gung – the Palace is Delhi’s finest and expensive Korean Restaurant.
+This place encompasses the real flavor of Korean cuisine.
+The atmosphere is warm and friendly with a beautifully donned traditional Korean patterns on the walls.
+You will find beautiful well-mannered ladies attending to your needs in their traditional attire.

-Gung price are eye-popping, cost a bomb especially if you go for their Korean beef or pork barbecue.
-It’s not an everyday dinning place for us struggling workers but yes if in group the cost can be chip in with ease.
+Gung price is eye-popping, cost a bomb especially if you go for their Korean beef or pork barbecue.
+It’s not an everyday dining place for us struggling workers but yes if in a group the cost can be chip-in with ease.

 Categorical Eat – Pham

-Just in the quaint of Humayunpur, Safdarjung Enclave, Categorical Eat – Pham is now a very known and common dinning place for Northeast dwellers here in Delhi.
-It is that one place that comes in mind whenever I think of a place to savour on home food.
+Just in the quaint of Humayunpur, Safdarjung Enclave, Categorical Eat – Pham is now a very known and common dining place for Northeast dwellers here in Delhi.
+It is one place that comes in mind whenever I think of a place to savor on home food.
 Not that it serves super authentic food but yes the quantity and the quality of food they serve are worth the amount one spends on it.
-They serve buffet apart from the mouth watering Thalis.
-Traditional Khor/rice beer is one among the beverages menu.
+They serve buffet apart from the mouth-watering Thalis.
+Traditional Khor/rice beer is one of the beverages menus.
 Only if they serve this in the traditional clay pot it would add more in the authenticity of the place.
-Post food one can enjoy the various flavours of tea they serves from Red tea to Soothing Nong – Mang- Kha (Traditional medicine with warmth of ginger) to help with the digestion process.
-The ambience is sheltered well with soothing music.
-A must visit for Northeast people and those who likes to have a quick bite of PAN MANIPUR cuisine.
+Post food one can enjoy the various flavors of tea they serve from Red tea to Soothing Nong – Mang- Kha (Traditional medicine with the warmth of ginger) to help with the digestion process.
+The ambiance is sheltered well with soothing music.
+A must-visit for Northeast people and those who like to have a quick bite of PAN MANIPUR cuisine.

 Soda bottle Opener

 Any Parsi Fans in the house?
-When the whole market is flushed with Italian, Mughlai , Chinese and Indian food, this place will surely give you an ethnic Parsi food experience.
+When the whole market is flushed with Italian, Mughlai, Chinese and Indian food, this place will surely give you ethnic Parsi food experience.
 Typical Parsi food outlet it is.
 This cafe is a bit different from others!!
 The waiters here would leave you awestruck.
 We need to use sign language for communication, a thoughtful initiative taken by the management.
 One can’t resist their tempting Parsi menu which is very rare to find in this town.
 The menu is filled with humorous jokes.
 Amazing playlist of classic songs you will get to listen.
 Not many are there in town.
 If you happen to stop by in khan Market (SodaBottle Opener wala), please make sure you are giving a visit.
-Like minded people won’t regret but for high end maintenance you may opt the other fancy diners.
+Like-minded people won’t regret but for high-end maintenance, you may opt the other fancy diner.

-Varieties of drink at much affordable prices, pocket friendly – what else do you want?
+Varieties of drink at many affordable prices, pocket-friendly – what else do you want?
 Unlike Gung – The Palace, the price here is very minimal.
 Say a jar of Soju there(Gung) cost 1000 INR but here you will get it at just 700 INR.
-Five slice of Pork Barbecue which cost 1500 is priced at 850 which basically means you can enjoy extra bottle of soju.
+Five slices of Pork Barbecue which cost 1500 is priced at 850 which basically means you can enjoy an extra bottle of soju.
 Yeah!!
 Let’s get Tipsy…